-Students enrolled in a PhD program in one of Anthropology, Earth and Planetary Sciences, Ecology and Evolutionary Biology, Epidemiology and Public Health, Environmental Engineering, Yale School of the Environment or a related program, are eligible to apply.
+Eligibility: Students enrolled in a PhD program in one of Anthropology, Earth and Planetary Sciences, Ecology and Evolutionary Biology, Epidemiology and Public Health, Environmental Engineering, Yale School of the Environment or a related program, who have advanced to candidacy on or before the submission deadline, are eligible to apply.

 - Project Title

 - Project Description (maximum 5 pages, single-spaced).
 The project description should identify the intellectual merit of your proposed work, its broader relevance, and describe how it will improve the overall quality of the dissertation.

 - Please provide at least one letter of support from a faculty member, ideally from your research advisor.
 This letter should address their support for the project, the potential impact of the project, and the ability of the student to complete the proposed research.

 Allowable Expenses: Travel, lodgings, supplies, and equipment related directly to the proposed research are allowable.
 The total request cannot exceed $5,000 and cannot include salaries.